-At the turn of the last century, Supreme Court Justice James A. Blanchard lived at No. 17 East 80th Street with his wife, Sallie, and their son, Medbury, who was attending Yale University.
-The prim brownstone house, architecturally out of fashion, was in stark contrast with the ebullient Beaux Arts mansion of Paul and Nina Warburg nearby at No. 3 East 82nd Street.
+At the turn of the last century, Supreme Court Justice James A. Blanchard lived at 17 East 80th Street with his wife, Sallie, and their son, Medbury, who was attending Yale University.
+The prim brownstone house, architecturally out of fashion, was in stark contrast with the ebullient Beaux Arts mansion of Paul and Nina Warburg nearby at 3 East 82nd Street.

 The extended Warburg family was well-known in New York banking circles and the neighborhood was dotted with handsome Warburg mansions.
 Born in Hamburg, Germany in 1868, Paul Warburg had arrived in New York in 1893.
 Two years later he married Nina, the daughter of one of the city’s foremost bankers, Solomon Loeb.
 The Loeb-Warburg family ties were strong and not only Paul, but his brother Felix, became members of Kuhn, Loeb & Co.